 Gradually, over time yes, RCS could eventually replace SMS and MMS – probably over the next 3-5 years.
 The hope is that RCS just becomes what we all use to send and receive text messages.
 We won’t call it RCS just like we don’t really call it SMS today.
 It will just be text messaging.

-Here are a few use cases primed for RCS (and why this should excite you if you’re a marketer).
+Here are a few uses primed for RCS (and why this should excite you if you’re a marketer).

 OTPs are algorithmically generated, single-use codes that businesses send to their customers who are trying to log into their accounts.
 Customers typically use these codes in addition to their regular login credentials, to easily verify their identity.